chasberry/orgmode-accessories/ravel-org.md

 other backends.
 In future development, it might help to prefix arguments with the name of their backend.

+### using Babel header arguments in exported code chunks

+Babel header arguments are parsed and (the alist of such arguments is) made available to the `org-ravel-chunk-style-BACKEND` function as `r-headers-attr`.
+This will eventually allow translation of some native org-babel headers to exported chunk headers.
+For this to happen, the chunk style of a backend (say `latex-newstyle`) such as this

+    (defun org-ravel-chunk-style-latex-newstyle
+      (label ravel r-headers-attr src-code)
+      ( ... ))

+needs to inspect the alist of `r-headers-attr` and find those that can be (re-)rendered and add the necessary arguments to the output string in the header position along with the arguments provided by the `ravel` argument.

 ### new backends

 It is fairly easy to add more backends.
 There are these